Urinary Incontinence in Women

 The bladder stores urine until you are ready to release it, and the muscles of your pelvis hold the bladder in place.
 The muscles of the bladder are usually relaxed and hold urine in the bladder, and the neck of the bladder is closed.

 The urethra is the tube that carries urine from the bladder to outside the body.
 The sphincter muscles are closed around the urethra.
-When those muscles do their job, urine does not leak outside the body by accident.
+When those muscles do their job, urine does not leak outside the body.

 When you are ready to pee, your brain lets the bladder know.
 This causes the bladder muscles to contract, which forces urine out through the urethra.
 The sphincter also opens up when the bladder contracts, allowing the urine to pass through the urethra and leave the body.